 A woman who will have cervical cancer screening during her shivah neki’im (seven clean days) should perform a bedikah in the morning, prior to her procedure.
 She may then omit further bedikot that day and even on the next day and attribute staining to the procedure.
 (Ideally, a woman who follows Ashkenazi rulings should avoid having this procedure during the first three clean days, when rules of attributing stains to a lesion are more stringent.)

+As above, staining from these tests does not make a woman niddah.
 A woman should consult a halachic authority if any questions arise, or if the procedure is performed on the fifth or sixth day and she is concerned about her seventh-day bedikah.